jacksondavidprice-ui/Legate-Legionary_Prompts/Legate Prompt.md

 }
 ```

-2. The legionary will migrate their files and update the registry
+2. The legionary will migrate their files

 ### Renaming Yourself (Legate)
 If you need to change your own identity or project name: